MRCIEU/CheckSumStats/README.md

 Plot5_3
 ```

-After transforming the reported effect size to a log odds ratio scale,
-we now see a slope close to 1 for the relationship with the predicted
-log odds ratio.
-More generally, we suggest that any dataset with an
-unusual intercept or with a slope very different from 1 (e.g. \<0.8 or
-\>1.2) should be investigated by the user for potential problems.
-In the
-glioma example, the slope and intercept look reasonably close to what
-we’d expect.
-In the kidney cancer example, the slope was very
-different from 1 because the reported effect sizes had not been
-generated in a logistic regression model.
-Other factors that could cause
-the slope to differ from 1 include: 1) the impact of covariate
-adjustment in the original GWAS, 2) deviations from Hardy Weinberg
-equilibrium, 3) mismatches between reported and actual allele frequency
-for some or all SNPs or 4) mismatches between the reported and effective
-SNP-level sample sizes for some or all
-SNPs.
+After transforming the reported effect size to a log odds ratio scale, we now see a slope close to 1 for the relationship with the predicted effect size.
+More generally, we suggest that any dataset with an unusual intercept or with a slope very different from 1 (e.g. \<0.8 or \>1.2) should be investigated by the user for potential problems.
+In the glioma example, the slope and intercept look reasonably close to what we'd expect.
+In the kidney cancer example, the slope was very different from 1 because the reported effect sizes had not been generated in a logistic regression model.
+Other factors that could cause the slope to differ from 1 include: 1) the impact of covariate adjustment in the original GWAS, 2) deviations from Hardy Weinberg equilibrium, 3) mismatches between reported and actual allele frequency for some or all SNPs or 4) mismatches between the reported and effective SNP-level sample sizes for some or all SNPs.

 ## Step 5.
 Check whether the reported P values correspond to the reported effect sizes

-Let’s now return back to the glioma dataset.
-Let’s generate some ZZ
-plots, in order to flag SNPs with P values that don’t coincide with
-their reported effect sizes.
-The zz\_plot() function compares Zp scores
-(inferred from the reported P values) to Zb scores (inferred from the
-reported effect size and standard error).
+Let's now return back to the glioma dataset.
+Let's generate some ZZ plots, in order to flag SNPs with P values that don't coincide with their reported effect sizes.
+The zz\_plot() function compares Zp scores (inferred from the reported P values) to Zb scores (inferred from the reported effect size and standard error).

 ``` r
 Plot7<-zz_plot(dat=Dat)
 Plot7
 ```

-The correlation between the Zp and Zb scores is 1, indicating very
-strong concordance between the reported P values and reported effect
-sizes in the glioma dataset for the selected SNPs.
-In the next example,
-we highlight a dataset where there is discordance between the reported P
-values and effect sizes.
+The correlation between the Zp and Zb scores is 1, indicating very strong concordance between the reported P values and reported effect sizes in the glioma dataset for the selected SNPs.
+In the next example, we highlight a dataset where there is discordance between the reported P values and effect sizes.

 ``` r
 instruments<-ieugwasr::tophits(id="met-d-PUFA")